fossasia/pslab-desktop/README.md

 	- [ ] Barometer
 * [ ] Make data logging and playback more robust
 * [ ] Code refactoring and architecture improvement

+# How to Contribute
+Great you are interested in contributing!
+Please check the issue tracker for open bugs and feature requests and read the [community guidelines](https://blog.fossasia.org/open-source-developer-guide-and-best-practices-at-fossasia/) of FOSSASIA to start.

 # Branch Policy